 Washington Summer

 Long term high pressure systems have surrounded the mountain, and after reading the forecasts, look to remain in the area.
 With July coming to a close, statistically the number of climbers on the mountain also begins to fall.
 Climbers looking for an experience of solitude in the alpine wilderness can come take advantage of the peace and quiet now.
 By climbing mid-week this time of year, even on some of the standard routes, the chances of meeting other independent parties on route is greatly reduced.
+The late-snow season has left many of the routes in great shape.
+Climbers will find that the flowers and trails are just now starting to melt out in the alpine meadows.
+The "peak" of the flower season is still to come.
+On approaches, climbers have been seeing more Black Bears, Clark's Nutcrackers, and Elephant's Head than in previous years.

 As the season progresses, different routes will start to see more traffic.
 The Mowich Face and the Tahoma Glacier are both routes which stay "in," well into September, along with the standard routes - the DC and EW.
 Welcome to Remember to bring the sunscreen!